Eviction Ban Expires Just in Time to Save Millions of Landlords

 The Supreme Court stated that it wouldn’t extend the renter protection past the end of July, leaving it to Congress to keep the moratorium in place.
 It looks like the verdict is in: Back to business as usual.
 If you don’t pay rent…you’re out!

 The eviction ban has put rental property owners in a difficult position.
-Their mortgages are still due and in order to avoid foreclosure, they have to pay out of pocket for tenants who can’t afford to pay rent.
+Their mortgages are still due.
+In order to avoid foreclosure, they have to pay out of pocket for tenants who can’t afford to pay rent.

-Yet, there may be a bright side to this tough situation for renters and landlords alike and a way to tap into more federal money to stave off the wave of expected evictions.
+Yet, there may be a bright side to this tough situation for renters and landlords alike.
+There is a way to tap into more federal money to stave off the wave of expected evictions.

 The Unfortunate Situation Created by the Government